fiatjaf/levelup-js/README.md

 	iter.Release()
 ```

+if you don't call `stringlevelup.StringDB` on the object returned by `NewDatabase` you still can use the same methods, only replacing all `string` arguments with `[]byte` (returned values will also be bytes).
+I've just used the string approach here for readability, but it is slower.

 `levelupjs` will try to `require()` both `levelup` and the name of the adapter you gave.
 If `require` is not available it will try to load these from the global namespace, so `window.levelup` and `window[adapterName]` must be set.
 If you're running this on a Node.js environment you should be fine with the above instructions, but if you're just using raw HTML you'll have to include these dependencies before, like:

 ## How to use: